yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/includes/build-the-code.md

 > ValueError: Found no third-party release archives to download for OS type ubuntu20.04, compiler type matching gcc11, architecture x86_64, is_linuxbrew=False.
 See more details above.

 it means that there is no [third-party download](#opt-yb-build) available for that build configuration.
-Check the list output above that message for supported configurations.
+Check the output above that message for supported configurations.

 {{< /note >}}